klahrich/chiefhustler/content/diary/99-personal-checkpoint.md

 I don't hate the job, I don't love it either.
 It's work.
 Bunch of meetings, a little bit of analysis, a lot of hunting down people to get the information I need.

+What I like most about the job is that it starts late.
+I work with West Coast people mostly and they're 3 hours behind, so I can have some time in the AM to relax, check the news, the market, etc.

 The cash salary is nothing amazing, but there's a stock-based compensation and that's the main appeal.
 Except that in this shitty market...it's going down in value consistently.

 I have to stay motivated and perform, at least until I can take my paternity leave.